M4R1T4/ml_project_financial_inclusion/financial_inclusion_eda.md

 ![Age](/plots_and_pictures/age_barplot.png)

 In the graph, we can see that younger people have fewer bank accounts, but the rate increases with age.
 From the age group 26-30 (which is also the largest group), the rate remains relatively constant.
 At an older age, the rate decreases again slightly, but there are also fewer participants.
-Generally speaking, the age of those affected has hardly any influence on the bank account rate, except for the very young participants.
+Generally speaking, the age of the respondents has hardly any influence on the bank account rate, except for the very young participants.